mgill25/mgill25/readme.md

 - 💞️ I’m looking to collaborate on everything related to Data, Systems programming.
 - 📫 Reach me via email: `me [at] firstnamelastname [dot] com`

+I currently work at ClickHouse.

-At my day job, I work at TomTom in Berlin.
-I write Scala and Python.
-I've also done professional Java, Go, Lua, Javascript and a lot of Python.
+Previously, I work at TomTom in Berlin.
+I wrote Scala and Python.
+I've also done professional Java, Go, SQL, Python, Lua and JavaScript.

 <!---
-gilltr/gilltr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+mgill25/mgill25 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->